 Pro tip: any service that is proudly “commission-free” most certainly means the cost of doing business with the broker lies in some of their other charges.

-Typically, these fees are calculated as a percentage of your assets under management (AUM), and they can vary depending on the type of fund and its investment approach.
+Typically, these fees are calculated as a percentage of your assets under management (AUM) and vary by fund type and investment approach.
 While a well-managed fund can justify its cost through strong performance, it's important to know what you're paying for and whether the returns are worth the fee.
-Over time, even a small percentage can have a major impact on your overall gains.

 In fact, most discount brokers have eliminated fees on stock, ETF, and mutual fund trades altogether, which has been a game-changer for everyday investors.
 But if you're dealing in futures, options, or bonds, costs still apply.
 These charges are usually set per contract or per bond and differ from broker to broker.